robtweed/qewd-jsdb/REPL.md

 ## Global Storage in a Nut-shell

 Global Storage uses a hierarchical database structure.
-The "unit of storage" is known as a *Global* to which you assign a name - an alphanumeric value that must star with a letter.
+The "unit of storage" is known as a *Global* to which you assign a name - an alphanumeric value that must start with a letter.
 You can have as many differently named Globals as you want in the database, and it's up to you what you name them.

 The data in each global is stored in what's known as a *Global Node*, which is defined by: